 Exploring metal roofing options for your home?
-You might encounter terms like standing seam and exposed fastener.
+When I was considering roofing options for my own house, I encountered terms like standing seam and exposed fastener.
 Standing seam and exposed fastener (a screw-down panel), are particularly prevalent.

 Standing Seam Vs Exposed Fastener